nod-ai/shark-ai/sharkfuser/README.md

 ### Build and test (debug build):

-To build and test Fusili, you need the following dependencies:
+To build and test Fusili, the following dependencies are needed:

 **Build Requirements:**
 - cmake